nakuldolas07-star/Cybersec404/Cybersecuirty Journey/Master-Roadmap-Cybersecurity-Internship.md

-# Master Roadmap v2: Zero to Paid Cybersecurity Internship (Complete A-to-Z)
+# The Complete Ethical Hacker Roadmap: Zero to Elite
-### Red Team / Ethical Hacking / Network Penetration Testing Track — Fully Merged & Sequenced
+### Red Team / Penetration Testing / Offensive Security — Full Skill Progression

-This is your **single source of truth**.
-It merges your original 8-week plan with every gap identified from community-sourced material (Reddit r/AskNetsec, r/netsecstudents, r/oscp, Quora, Twitter/X infosec circles, PortSwigger/THM/HTB community norms).
-Nothing from either version is dropped — everything is placed in the order you should actually learn it.
-Follow it top to bottom.

-Timeline note: original core (Phases 0-6) is ~8 weeks if you go hard.
-The added material (marked **[NEW]**) extends this to roughly **10-12 weeks** for real depth.
-If you must hit 8 weeks for an application deadline, use the "8-week vs 12-week" markers at the end of each phase.
+This roadmap is organized by **skill tier**, not by calendar time — progress when you've actually mastered a tier's checkpoint, not on a schedule.
+Every concept is sequenced so each tier builds directly on the last.
+Nothing is skipped.

 ---

-## PHASE 0 — Setup & Ground Rules (Day 1, before anything else)
+## TIER 0 — Setup & Non-Negotiable Ground Rules

 ### Environment
-- Install VirtualBox or VMware (free tier is fine)
+- Install VirtualBox or VMware
 - Install Kali Linux as your primary attack VM
 - Download Metasploitable2 and 2-3 easy TryHackMe/HackTheBox targets as practice victims
-- Create accounts: GitHub, TryHackMe, Hack The Box, LinkedIn
+- Create accounts: GitHub, TryHackMe, Hack The Box
-- **[NEW]** Also create: HackerOne and Bugcrowd accounts (dormant for now, you'll use them in Phase 6)
-- Set up a notes system: Obsidian, Notion, or CherryTree — document literally everything from today onward
+- Set up a notes system: Obsidian, Notion, or CherryTree — document literally everything from day one

-### Legal/Ethical Baseline (non-negotiable — learn this Day 1)
+### Legal & Ethical Baseline (learn this before anything else)
 - Only attack systems you own or are explicitly authorized to test (your own VMs, TryHackMe/HTB labs, or a signed scope-of-work).
 Attacking anything else is a crime, not a grey area.
-- Understand "scope," "rules of engagement," and "authorization" — you will be asked about this in interviews as a filter question.
+- Understand what "scope," "rules of engagement," and "authorization" mean in a real engagement.
-- Interviewers specifically probe for whether you understand the difference between a hacker and a criminal.
-Knowing this cold is a credibility signal.
-- **[NEW]** Extend this mindset now to every later phase: wireless attacks, social engineering, and bug bounty work all have their own scope rules — "authorized" always means something specific and written, never assumed.
+- This mindset applies to every tier below — wireless attacks, social engineering, and real-world testing all have their own scope rules.
+"Authorized" always means something specific and written, never assumed.
+- Knowing the line between a hacker and a criminal cold, and being able to articulate it, is foundational to being taken seriously in this field at any level.

 ---

-## PHASE 1 — Unbreakable Foundations (Weeks 1-2)
+## TIER 1 — Unbreakable Foundations

 You cannot hack what you don't understand.
-Do not rush this phase.
+Do not rush this tier no matter how tempting it is to jump to "real hacking."

 ### 1. Computer Networking
 - OSI Model & TCP/IP Model — what happens at every layer, not just names